 That data gets passed to Sales, including who engaged and what they engaged with.
 Sales hopes to leverage the Sales Manager to influence the VP of Global Sales, so they reach out and book a meeting.

 Through the call, Sales learns that while the VP is involved in the buying process, the Director of Revenue Expansion is also a key player.
+This Director is added as a contact in the account, which is synced to Marketing's target list in Influ2 so they can also be targeted with ads.

 The process makes it easier for both teams to know what the other is doing and gives insights into exactly who's being targeted at all times.